brewster1134/jquery-space-frame/README.md

 ![Space Frame](http://i.imgur.com/W9sXrgK.gif)

-Space Frame allows you to use up to 4 peices of content to transition between using a scrubber.
+Space Frame allows you to use up to 4 pieces of content to transition between using a scrubber.
 You can use 2 pieces of content and restrict movement to just horizontal or vertical as well.

-The example above (and the demo) use 4 images, but you can use any html content to transition between.
+The example above (as well as the demo) use 4 images, but you can use any html content to transition between.

 ## Support